mdancho84/mdancho84.github.io/_posts/2021-07-27-ggforce-hull-plots.md

 ### Step 3: Make the plot look professional

 It's a good idea to spruce up our plot, especially if we are going to present to business stakeholders in a presentation or report.
 We'll leverage `tidyquant` and `ggplot` for theme customization.
+Refer to the [Ultimate R Cheat Sheet](https://www.business-science.io/r-cheatsheet.html) and `ggplot2` documentation for more customizations.

 <img src="/assets/2021-07-27-ggforce-hull-plots/03_ggplot_theme_customization.jpg" style='max-width:100%;margin-bottom:5px;'>
 <p class='text-center date'>